 I get sick from time to time, and whenever I get high fever my mom would advise me not to take a full bath.
 Whenever I do so, I notice that my hair fall gets worse like 10 times.
 So I, therefore, conclude that cleaning your hair and scalp regularly can prevent the hair fall.

 Now Let’s go to HOW TO REGROW YOUR HAIR or THICKEN YOUR HAIR.

 I had alopecia where my scalp had a patch of baldness and these are the following things I used to regrow my hair.

 #1 Use an anti-hair fall shampoo and use it properly

 I went to a dermatologist before and advised me not to put the shampoo directly to my scalp.
 She told me to mix the shampoo with water before putting it onto my scalp.
 The shampoos I tried and worked for me is Pregroe and Moringa O2 Herbal Shampoo.

 #2 Use Aloe Vera(the plant)

-Aloe vera is know for it’s greatness.
+Aloe vera is known for its greatness.
 I know some blogs have already discussed for its useful benefits.
-Especially its properties that helps hair regrowth.
+Especially its properties that help hair regrowth.
 This really helps regrowing hair, I swear.
-But I have to tell you this… There are some Aloe vera that isn’t good for regrowing hair.
+But I have to tell you this… There is some Aloe vera that isn’t good for regrowing hair.